pipe-cd/pipecd/docs/rfcs/0001-image-watcher.md

 Piped periodically compares the image tags defined in git with the latest tags stored in the container registry, and then pushes them to git if there are any deviations.

 ### Usage
-Note: Where, we call the client that accesses the container registry to `Image Provider`.
+Note: Where `Image Provider` is the client that accesses the container registry.

 First of all, the using image provider must be specified in the Piped configuration.